 9.x.1 Description

+Power consumption has always been the key problem for the IoT devices.
+Considering the rise of the factory management due to labour and device cost for battery change, the deployed base station could act as steady source of energy via electromagnetic radiation of wireless signals to support operation of those devices, i.e. base station provides wireless power transfer service.

+One typical example is the instruments/sensors in the chemical factory to monitor the processing procedure.
+Currently, these instruments/sensors are wired deployed or equipped with a battery.
+For the wired deployment, it usually involves the labour cost, plastic pipe cost, construction of shallow trench, etc., which leads to huge deployment cost.
+On the other hand, for the case of battery equipment, periodic or temporary battery replacement (every two/three years) involves high management cost.
+Under some hazardous areas/core production areas, wired deployment or battery replacement are even impossible.

 Ambient energy harvesting is considered to address the issue, e.g., solar-powered, wind-powered and powered by P-WPT (Passive wireless power transfer, UE passively harvests energy based on existing wireless signals in the environment and does not interact with the network.).
 But, powered by ambient energy harvesting requires the IoT device located near an energy source, such as heat, wind and base station.
 In some cases, there may be no energy source in the environment and IoT devices cannot harvest energy (e.g., solar-powered devices cannot work at night).
 In other cases, IoT devices may not be able to harvest enough energy from the environment.
 For example, when using P-WPT, IoT devices passively receive wireless signals (which may be a communication signal sent to other users) for charging.
-The power of passively received signals is often low and may not meet the charging power required by IoT devices.
+The power of passively received signals is often low and may not meet the charging power required by IoT devices, and the communication waveform is designed for data transmission rather than only energy delivery.
+Hence, the energy harvesting efficiency from the ambient environment cannot be guaranteed.
+Wireless Power Transfer can be used alongside ambient energy harvesting, or other power source techniques to ensure a resilient power supply to remote devices.

 In a word, ambient energy harvesting is dependent on the external environment which cannot provide a steady supply of energy.
 In order to deal with the situation described above, more active power delivery for low-power IoT devices is being developed which is using radio frequency wireless power transfer (RF-WPT) technology [2].
 The charging station transmit RF energy signals to low-power devices, which receive them using a rectifying antenna and recharge the battery.
 When it comes to 3GPP, base stations can actively transmit energy signals to the low-power devices to response its request, i.e. A-WPT.
 The 6G network can provide 3GPP WPT service (e.g., Inform base station/charging station to transmit energy signals) after receiving the charging request from the low-power IoT device.
 The IoT device can also exchange related charging status information to network to improve charging efficiency (e.g. report received signal strength indicator).